The latest and final film in the Skywalker saga is due to release in December and we don't even have a title for Episode IX yet.

 While plot details have been thin on the ground so far, we do know who'll be directing Star Wars: Episode IX.

 J.J.
-Abrams, the man responsible for The Force Awakens and the rebooted Star Trek movies, is back in the directors chair for December's biggest film.
+Abrams, the man responsible for The Force Awakens and the rebooted Star Trek movies, is back in the director's chair for December's biggest film.
 Abrams was brought in to replace Colin Trevorrow as the Jurassic World director stepped away from the project in 2017.

 Most of the cast from The Force Awakens and The Last Jedi are scheduled to return in Episode IX, including the late Carrie Fisher.
-It was announced in 2018 that unused footage from Episode VII will be used to continue the story of Princess (or General) Leia Organa in Episode IX.
+It was announced in 2018 that unused footage from Episode VII will be repurposed to continue the story of Princess (or General) Leia Organa in Episode IX.

 As well as returning cast members, Episode IX is set to bring in a handful of new faces for the climactic showdown.
-Richard E. Grant, Naomi Ackie and Keri Russell are all slated to make their first appearances in the Star Wars franchise, while the legendary Billy Dee Williams is set to make his highly anticipated return as Lando Calrissian.
+Richard E. Grant, Naomi Ackie and Keri Russell are all slated to make their first appearances in the Star Wars franchise, while the legendary Billy Dee Williams is set to make his highly anticipated return as the charismatic Lando Calrissian.

 The biggest piece of casting news however, is that Mark Hamill looks set to return to the franchise despite his character's fate in The Last Jedi.
 Hamill's Luke Skywalker will likely have a glowing-blue tint to him if and when he appears in the film.